CodeJamjamzz/FullStack_CRUD/README.md

 - **nodemon** – Automatically restarts the server when files change (for faster development)
 - **dotenv** – Loads environment variables from a `.env` file (to keep sensitive info secure)
-- **axios** – Makes HTTP requests from the frontend to the backend (e.g., GET, POST, etc.)
+- **axios** – Makes HTTP requests (used to fetch data from a third-party API)
 - **cors** – Allows communication between the frontend and backend even if they are on different ports

 ---

 ## 📝 Description

-The app demonstrates fullstack operations such as adding, displaying, updating, and deleting data from a database.
-It is designed to help students understand how front-end and back-end parts work together in a modern web app.
+The app demonstrates fullstack operations such as adding, displaying, updating, and deleting data from a PostgreSQL database.
+Additionally, it integrates a third-party API to fetch and display random cat facts, providing an example of how to consume external data in a web app.
+It is designed to help students understand how frontend, backend, databases, and APIs work together in a modern web development workflow.